 As we age, our bone density decreases and our joints become weaker, thus increasing our risk of knee pain on elliptical machines.
 These aging changes in the bones are an entirely natural and expected consequence as time goes by, but that doesn’t mean you have to cut down on your workout time or exercise intensity.

-Body weight is also a contributing factor when it comes to pain as a result of elliptical exercise, as heavier people are more likely to experience joint discomfort compared to those who are lighter.
+Body weight and height is also a contributing factor when it comes to pain as a result of elliptical exercise, as heavier people are more likely to experience joint discomfort compared to those who are lighter.
 When your body has to support the extra weight, it is inherently going to put more pressure on your knees and other joints.

 Past Knee Injuries